 - Remove the meat and season with salt, saving the broth for later in a bowl.

-- In your large pot (the one you used to cook the chicken), layer the cauliflower florets and eggplant in a desired pattern, then add the chicken pieces as a third layer.
+- In your large pot (the one you used to cook the chicken), layer the cauliflower florets and eggplant at the bottom in a desired pattern, then add the chicken pieces as a third layer.

-- Spread the garlic cloves over the meat, and then arrange the rice over it all.
+- Spread the garlic cloves over the chicken, and then arrange the strained, uncooked rice over it all.

-- Add some salt and additional turmeric powder and cumin powder to the chicken stock, then pour it on top of the stack you have just built.
+- Add some salt and additional turmeric powder and cumin powder to the chicken stock, and then pour it on top of the chicken-veggie pile you have just built.
 Make sure the sauce just covers the rice (2cm over the rice is ideal).

 - Cook the saucepan on high heat for 7 minutes, and then cover and simmer for 40-45 minutes.

 - When the water has fully evaporated (and the rice is fully cooked) take the pot off the heat and leave to cool for approximately 5-10 minutes.

 - Flip the pot onto a serving plate and slowly and carefully remove the pot leaving a your masterpiece in its wake.